DavidHaslam/Turkish-Latin-to-Cyrillic/README.md

 **Turkish** in **Cyrillic** script is used within the Turkish community living in **Bulgaria**.

 The tab separated file is called by the simple **TextPipe** filter that is now also provided.

+NB.
+The **Clipboard copy of the filter** is merely to aid human comprehension of the design.